 Cow manure holds a significant role in agricultural production systems.
-It has been used across various cultures for its primary function as a fertilizer since a long time ago.
+It has been used across various cultures for its primary function as a fertiliser for a long time.

-With the rising concerns about environmental sustainability and the impact of agriculture on climate change, cow manure is being re-evaluated for its role in carbon sequestration.
+With growing concerns about environmental sustainability and the impact of agriculture on climate change, cow manure is being reevaluated for its role in carbon sequestration.

 However, alongside its benefits, cow manure also presents challenges.
 Issues related to its management, greenhouse gas emissions, and the spread of infectious diseases associated with its use are critical factors that must be addressed.

-This article aims to comprehensively understand cow manure, exploring its composition, environmental impact, practical uses, and challenges.
+This article aims to provide a comprehensive understanding of cow manure, exploring its composition, environmental impact, practical applications, and associated challenges.

 Photo by: Pete